Gods with anuses? This post concerns some of the elaborate ways humans seem to compensate for their anxiety about death.

 Our aversion to our own bodies takes many forms.
 Over the past year or so, I’ve explored many anxiety-inducing cases, including euthanasia, traveling public displays of plastinated human bodies. the uncanny sameness of humans, the predictability of personals ads, our relatedness to sponges, my own skeleton, my not-so-distant ancestors, (and here’s more about my not-necessarily human ancestors), the many synonyms for poop, the common aversion to breast feeding or this description of the work by a Martian anthropologist.
 Many other topics indirectly touch on our aversion to our gooey bodies, including a post that questioned the arguments commonly given for free will.
 Consider, also, prior posts that have considered the works of Mark Johnson and George Lakoff, contending that all meaning is embedded, not “objective.”
-The bottom line is that I have discovered that the human animal existence is an intriguing launching point for contemplating the types of beings we are.
+The bottom line is that I have discovered that the human animal existence is an intriguing launching point for contemplating the types of beings we actually are.

 It was with some delight that I recently encountered a series of articles elaborating “terror management theory” (TMT) (see here and here).
 This week, I finished reading one of these articles, a well-written comprehensive description of TMT: “Fleeing the body: a terror management perspective on the problem of human corporeality.” by Jamie Goldenberg, Tom Pyszczynski, Jeff Greenberg, and Sheldon Solomon.
 It was published in Personality and Social Psychology Review, Vol. 4, No. 3, 200-218 (2000) DOI: 10.1207/S15327957PSPR0403_1.
 I don’t see a copy available to the public anywhere on the Internet, so you’ll have to take a trip to a university library to read it.
+[Update: I have found a copy].
 Here’s the central thesis: “The body is a problem for humans because it reminds us of our similarity with other animals, which is threatening because it makes apparent our vulnerability to death.”

 The article’s abstract defines the wide scope of application of TMT:

 From the perspective of terror management theory, the human body is problematic because it serves as a perpetual reminder of the inevitability of death.
-Human beings confront this problem through the development of cultural worldviews that in view reality-and the body as part of that reality-with abstract symbolic meaning.
+Human beings confront this problem through the development of cultural worldviews that imbue reality-and the body as part of that reality-with abstract symbolic meaning.
 This fanciful flight from death is in turn a psychological impetus for distancing from other animals and the need to regulate behaviors that remind us of our physical nature.
 This analysis is applied to questions concerning why people are embarrassed and disgusted by their bodies’ functions; why sex is such a common source of problems, difficulties, regulations, and ritual as it is; why sex tends to be associated with romantic love; and why cultures value physical attractiveness and objective by women.
 This article then briefly considers implications of this analysis for understanding psychological problems related to the physical body and cultural variations in the need to separate oneself from the natural world.